doctorsleep249/WakeParks/index.md

 ### Privacy
 Wake Parks does not collect, store, or sell any private information of the user.
 The app itself uses the location to fetch weather, UV, and direction information.
-No information is collected or collected by the app creator.
+No information is collected or stored by the app or the company.